Home

 Coding References

-ICD-9 Diagnosis Codes BookThere are several ICD 9 coding handbooks available with an easy to navigate format that provide clarifications and make it easier to associate the diagnosis code with the description.
+If you prefer traditional paper references, there are also several ICD 9 coding handbooks available with an easy to navigate format that provide clarifications and make it easier to associate the diagnosis code with the description.

-I've found one of the best paperback coding references for Medical Billing is the latest edition of the CPT-Current Procedural Coding Expert and the ICD-9-CM Expert for Physicians, Volumes 1 & 2-Latest Edition.
+I’ve found one of the best paperback coding references for Medical Billing is the latest edition of the CPT-Current Procedural Coding Expert and the ICD-9-CM Expert for Physicians, Volumes 1 & 2-Latest Edition.
 These are essential references for our medical billing business.
-They're available on Amazon and several online sources - just do a Google search or Amazon search.
+They’re available on Amazon, AAPC, AMA, The Coding Institute, and several other online sources – just do a Google or Amazon search.

-These references are easy-to-navigate and are laid out in a logical format with illustrations.
-It combines the ICD-9 codes with definitions with illustrations.
+Most suppliers offer coding references in an easy-to-navigate layout with a logical format.
+They combine the diagnosis and CPT codes with definitions and illustrations.
 It has complete code information integrated with intuitive symbols and color coding for all Medicare code edits crucial to reimbursement.

 Another excellent reference for medical billing specialists is Understanding Health Insurance.